Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Google algorithm updates are displayed on its ‘Organic Keywords Trend’ graph

-Again, Raven Tools doesn’t provide any of this sort of information, which might leave you in the dark about the reasons behind sudden drops in traffic and keyword rankings.
+Again, Raven Tools doesn’t provide any of this sort of information, which can leave you in the dark about the reasons behind sudden drops in traffic and keyword rankings.

 10. Semrush comes with a host of AI-powered features

 Since the arrival of ChatGPT in late 2022, artificial intelligence (AI) has introduced new levels of automation and efficiency across countless industries.
-And Semrush has been one of the lead innovators when it comes to harnessing the power of AI in SEO.
+And Semrush has emerged as one of the most proactive platforms when it comes to embedding AI directly into its SEO workflows.

 The platform leverages AI through features like personalized keyword difficulty scores, topical authority ratings and — my personal favorite — its keyword strategy tool.